-Having the tools and knowledge to help your self and others is truly liberating.
-As a flat battery is one of the most common type of car faults, good jumpers and the knowledge to use them are important.
+Having the tools and knowledge to help yourself and others are truly liberating.
+As a flat battery is one of the most common types of car faults, good jumpers, and the knowledge to use them is important.

-In this post we’ll zoom in on the features to focus on when choosing a decent set of jumpers.
-We’ll cover how to safely and correctly jump start your car, together with a mechanics (me), top jumpstarting tips.
+In this post, we’ll zoom in on the features to focus on when choosing a decent set of jumpers.
+We’ll cover how to safely and correctly jump-start your car, together with mechanics (me), top jumpstarting tips.
 We’ll also cover some clever alternatives to regular jumper cables.

 Features Of Quality Jump Cables